iAryanK/Arika/README.md

 10. fix in edit profile: Bugs fixed in edit profile.
 Uniqueness check for Username and email.
 User and Code model schema modified.
 Other UI changes.

 11. add leetcode detail: Added leetcode details in profile page.
 Code model schema modified.

+12. Create community page: Created the community page.
+Used UserDetails component from profile page to display quick profile view in community page, when clicked on any user.